The 29 Best Things to do in Toronto

 6) Ice Skate in Nathan Phillips Square

-This urban plaza forms the forecourt to Toronto City Hall and is named after Nathan Phillips, mayor of Toronto from 1955 to 1962.
+This urban plaza forms the forecourt of Toronto City Hall and is named after Nathan Phillips, mayor of Toronto from 1955 to 1962.
 The square hosts concerts, art displays, a weekly farmers’ market, the winter festival of lights and other events.
 During winter, the reflecting pool is converted into an ice rink and a big Christmas tree is installed.

 You’ll also find the 3D Toronto Sign here, an illuminated three-dimensional sign is a popular photo spot for tourists and lights up at night.